-The visitor experience can be significantly influenced and transformed into a unique and memorable encounter through good quality tourist guiding.
-Tourist Guides provide critical services as frontline professionals sharing information about a destination, story-telling and interpreting to tourists.
-The sector's development has led to new forms of guiding and an evolving need for standards and enhanced professionalisation of the guiding enterprise.
+The visitor experience can be significantly influenced and transformed into a unique and memorable encounter through quality tourist guiding.
+Tourist guides provide critical services as frontline professionals sharing information about a destination, story-telling and interpreting to tourists.
+The sector's development has led to new forms of guiding and an evolving need for standards and enhanced professionalisation of tour guiding.

-South Africa's offering is significantly dependent on the tourist guide input, which comprises over 10 000 registered guides.
-Since guide education transitioned from module-based courses and panel assessments under South African Tourism (SATOUR) to formal qualifications in line with the National Qualifications Framework (NQF), much of the influence that the Tourism department/authorities had in informing the guiding curriculum and maintaining the standard of guide education is no longer in place.
-Instead, over the years, there has been a proliferation of guiding qualifications and skills programmes with no clear entry and exit points or options for articulation across categories or with other qualifications in the Tourism sector.
+South Africa's offering is significantly dependent on the tourist guide input, which comprises of over 10 000 registered guides.
+Since guide education transitioned from module-based courses and panel assessments under South African Tourism (SATOUR) to formal qualifications in line with the National Qualifications Framework (NQF), much of the influence that the Tourism Department/authorities had in informing the guiding curriculum and maintaining the standard of guide education is no longer in place.
+Instead, over the years, there has been a proliferation of guiding qualifications and skills programmes with no clear entry and exit points.
 A lack of continuous professional development, restrictions on areas of operation, constant challenges with accreditation, quality assurance and certification, content being left to training providers to develop and teach with no prescribed minimum content in place or oversight on existing content to determine if it is factual, objective and representative of South Africa, has characterised guiding training.

 This has led to many challenges, including the lack of quality education and guiding, the skewed and sometimes incorrect information provided by some guides and the inconsistency among guides that have undergone similar qualifications/programmes.
-If not addressed, the challenges will affect the credibility and the brand of the Tourism sector.
+If not addressed, the challenges will affect the credibility and the brand of the tourism sector.

-Tourist guiding has been a regulated profession for decades and the current act (Tourism Act of 3 of 2014) provides a chapter dedicated to tourist guiding.
-Among others, the Act makes provision for key office bearers such as the National Registrar of Tourist Guides who is appointed by the Minister of Tourism to implement various overarching functions at a national level and Provincial Registrars of Tourist Guides who are appointed by the respective Members of Executive Council (MECs) to undertake the overall administration, including the registration of tourist guides and maintaining a register of guides.
+Tourist guiding has been a regulated profession for decades and the Tourism Act of 3 of 2014 provides a chapter dedicated to tourist guiding.
+Among others, the Act makes provision for key office bearers such as the National Registrar of Tourist Guides who is appointed by the Minister of Tourism to implement various overarching functions at a national level.

+Meanwhile Provincial Registrars of Tourist Guides are appointed by the respective Members of Executive Council (MECs) to undertake the overall administration, including the registration of tourist guides and maintaining a register of guides.
 The current institutional arrangements in the guiding sector lack uniformity and consistency across provinces.
 Although legislation is in place to standardise registration functions, most processes, systems and service offerings are not uniform.
 The human and financial resources allocated to the guiding function also varies with each province, which has created further problems in how the guiding function is administered.

-With the exception of Tour Guides, the tourism policy has been silent on other tourism services subsectors.
+With the exception of tour guides, the tourism policy has been silent on other tourism services subsectors.
 This has led to information gaps and unscrupulous service providers in some instances tainting the image of the industry.
-In the context of pandemic and frequent climate change challenges and sustainability, understanding the supply side will be vitally important.
+In the context of the pandemic and frequent climate change challenges, understanding the supply side will be vitally important especially in instances where government needs to provide relief measures.